iiasa/ixmp-server-workflow-legacy/README.md

-# ixmp-server-workflow
+# IXMP server workflow package

-Utility functions for executing scenario processing workflow on the ixmp server infrastructure
+Utility functions for executing scenario processing workflow on the IXMP server infrastructure.

-# Run tests
+## Run tests

-First, install the package:
-`pip install -e .`
+First, install the package using `pip install -e .[tests]`.
-Now you can run the tests using pytest:
+Then run the tests using pytest `pytest`.
-`py.test ixmp_server_workflow/tests/`